RISCfuture/tim.codes/README.md

 ## Deployment

 This website is hosted using GitHub pages.
-The `deploy.rb` script creates the `dist/` directory, makes it point to the `gh-pages` branch of this repository, deploys into that directory, commits the changes, and then pushes those changes upstream.
+The `deploy.yml` GitHub Action creates the `dist/` directory, makes it point to the `gh-pages` branch of this repository, deploys into that directory, commits the changes, and then pushes those changes upstream.
 GitHub should automatically handle the rest.